Piotr-Kniaz/ESLockDecryptor/README.md

 # ESLockDecryptor

-**ESLockDecryptor** is a command-line utility designed to recover and decrypt files encrypted by "ES File Explorer" (files with the `.eslock` extension).
+**ESLockDecryptor** is a command-line utility designed to recover and decrypt files encrypted by ES File Explorer (files with the `.eslock` extension).
 It supports processing both individual files and entire directories.

 > [!WARNING]
 > **FOR LEGAL USE ONLY!** This tool is intended for recovering **your own** files to which you have lost access.
 The author is not responsible for any misuse of this software or for recovering files without the owner's permission.